Differential Geometric Aspects of Causal Structures: Local description of causal structures

 \subsubsection{A dual formulation of causal structures}

-In the context of geometric control theory, geometric structures arising from distributions are typically formulated in the cotangent bundle \cite{AZ-JacobiCurves}.
-Firstly, the definition of a Legendre transformation is recalled. \begin{df} Given a sufficiently smooth real-valued function $L$, usually referred to as a Lagrangian, on $TM$, the associated Legendre transformation $\Leg: TM\rightarrow T^*M,$ is defined by
+In the context of geometric control theory, geometric structures arising from distributions are typically formulated in the cotangent bundle~\cite{AZ-JacobiCurves}.
+Firstly, the definition of a Legendre transformation is recalled. \begin{df} Given a sufficiently smooth real-valued function $L$, usually referred to as a~Lag\-rangian, on $TM$, the associated Legendre transformation $\Leg\colon TM\rightarrow T^*M$, is defined by

-where $\exd_VL$ defines a section of the product bundle $ TM\times T^*M,$ with the projection map $\hat\pi: TM\times T^*M\ra T^*M.$ In local coordinates, $\Leg(x^i;y^i)=(x^i;p_i)$ where $p_i=\frac{\partial L}{\partial y^i},$ and $(p_0,\dots,p_n)$ are local coordinates for the fibers of $T^*M$. \end{df}
+where $\exd_VL$ defines a section of the product bundle $ TM\times T^*M$, with the projection map $\hat\pi\colon TM\times T^*M\ra T^*M$.
+In local coordinates, $\Leg(x^i;y^i)=(x^i;p_i)$ where $p_i=\frac{\partial L}{\partial y^i}$, and $(p_0,\dots,p_n)$ are local coordinates for the fibers of~$T^*M$. \end{df}

 The Legendre transformation is a local diffeomorphism provided that $\Leg_*=\frac{\partial^2 L}{\partial y^i\partial y^j}$ is non-degenerate everywhere.
-The inverse Legendre transformation $\Leg^{-1}$ can be obtained by the same procedure using the Hamiltonian function $Q:=\cA\circ\Leg^{-1}$ where $\cA:=\exd L(\underline A)-L$ with $\underline A$ being the Liouville vector field, i.e., $\cA=y^i\frac{\partial L}{\partial y^i}-L$ in local coordinates.
-When the degree of homogeneity of $L$ is $r\neq 1,$ Euler's theorem gives $Q=(r-1)L\circ\Leg^{-1}$.
+The inverse Legendre transformation $\Leg^{-1}$ can be obtained by the same procedure using the Hamiltonian function $Q:=\cA\circ\Leg^{-1}$ where $\cA:=\exd L(\underline A)-L$ with~$\underline A$ being the Liouville vector field, i.e., $\cA=y^i\frac{\partial L}{\partial y^i}-L$ in local coordinates.
+When the degree of homogeneity of $L$ is $r\neq 1$, Euler's theorem gives $Q=(r-1)L\circ\Leg^{-1}$.

-Changing the defining function to $L'(x,y)=S(x,y)L(x,y),$ the function $\Leg$ remains invariant over $\cC,$ hence the vanishing set of $Q$ in $T^*M$ remains invariant.
+Changing the defining function to $L'(x,y)=S(x,y)L(x,y)$, the function $\Leg$ remains invariant over $\cC$, hence the vanishing set of $Q$ in $T^*M$ remains invariant.
 Consequently, one can equivalently study the \textit{dual causal structure} $\cC^*:=\Leg(\cC)\subset \PP T^*M$ whose fibers $\cC^*_x\subset\PP T^*_xM$ are the projective dual of the projective hypersurfaces $\cC_x\subset \PP T_xM$.

-Via the Legendre transformation the projective Hilbert form $\omega^0=\partial_\uni L\,\exd x^i$ is the pull-back of the canonical contact form $\lambda=p_i\exd x^i$ restricted to $\cC^*\subset \PP T^*M$ i.e., Consequently, the coframe adaptation can be carried out using $\lambda$ for the dual cone structure.
+Via the Legendre transformation the projective Hilbert form $\omega^0=\partial_\uni L\,\exd x^i$ is the pull-back of the canonical contact form $\lambda=p_i\exd x^i$ restricted to $\cC^*\subset \PP T^*M$, i.e., Consequently, the coframe adaptation can be carried out using $\lambda$ for the dual cone structure.
 Hence, this dual formulation can be taken as the starting point for studying causal structures.